 Simple English definitions for legal terms

-Read a random definition: no award
+Read a random definition: stamp duty

 A collateral mortgage is a type of mortgage that is used as security for a loan or debt.
 It is a legal agreement where the borrower pledges their property as collateral to the lender.
 If the borrower fails to repay the loan, the lender can take possession of the property and sell it to recover the debt.